Open-X-Humanoid/pelican-vl/README.md

 After training is complete, use the following command to infer with the trained weights:

 - Here, `--adapters` should be replaced with the last checkpoint folder generated during training.
 Since the adapters folder contains the training parameter file `args.json`, there is no need to specify `--model`, `--system` separately; Swift will automatically read these parameters.
-To disable this behavior, you can set `--load_args false`.

 ```shell
 # Using an interactive command line for inference.